vahrervert/AntiCheatReloaded/README.md

 Please include the following information with your issue, this allows me to fix it quicker;
 * The `/anticheat debug` log
 * Your AntiCheatReloaded version
-* Your server software (Bukkit/Spigot/Paper/Taco) and it's version
+* Your server software (Bukkit/Spigot/Other) and it's version
-* When using protocollib, your protocollib version
+* If you use ProtocolLib, your ProtocolLib version
-* If you use protocolhacks (ViaVersion etc.)
+* Whether or not you are using protocol hacks (ViaVersion etc.)

 Usage
 -------
-Simply drag and drop the plugin and the ProtoclLib into your Plugins folder.
+Simply drag and drop the plugin file and the ProtocolLib jar into your Plugins folder.

-###Hacks blocked
+Hacks blocked
 -------
 * Blink
 * Flight